Department of Health Informatics & Information Management

 HI 3323.
 Electronic Health Records & Clinical Decision Support.

 This course explores clinical decision support (CDS) systems and electronic health records (EHR), focusing on the role of information in healthcare delivery and decision-making by providers and patients.
-Students will examine key EHR tools and techniques, knowledge base development and maintenance, usability considerations, and evaluation methods for CDS systems.
-The course also addresses ethical and legal challenges in CDS implementation, patient portals and consumer informatics, as well as best practices for optimizing system effectiveness.
+Students examine key electronic health record tools and techniques, knowledge base development and maintenance, usability considerations, and evaluation methods for CDS systems.
+Students also examine the various ethical and legal challenges in CDS implementation, patient portals and consumer informatics, as well as best practices for optimizing system effectiveness.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.